 This is because the very idea of following your passion sounds natural.

-The whole idea is based on the fact that we all possess some kind of hidden talent.
+The whole idea is based on the fact that we all possess some hidden talent.

 And if you drift your life in that direction, you would probably become successful.